gicraveiro/TakeBlip-Chatbot/README.md

 # Installing
-Note: I created the project using linux(ubuntu) and visual studio code, different distros and development interfaces might use different commands

 This project has one node module that must be installed in order to run properly.
 Go to the terminal and run the following command:

 npm install express